indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 ## Reducing boilerplate

+First, is your constructor too big.
+Think about splitting the class.

 * [as of Spring 4.3](https://spring.io/blog/2016/03/04/core-container-refinements-in-spring-framework-4-3), implicit constructor injection for single-constructor classes is available, meaning that no need to provide `@Autowired`/`@Inject` annotations (`@Configuration` classes support constructor injection as well) (demo, verify)
-* Lombok to reduce boilerplate
+* Lombok to reduce boilerplate, @RequiredArgsConstructor

 * http://olivergierke.de/2013/11/why-field-injection-is-evil/
 * https://www.petrikainulainen.net/software-development/design/why-i-changed-my-mind-about-field-injection/